KlaraMartinsson/BREATHE/README.md

 ![Bugs](assets/readme-images/bug.png)![Fixed bugs](assets/readme-images/fixedbug.png)

-- The menu nav bar went into the logo at smaller screen size so I made another media querie and made it float left and used some margin to keep som space between other elements.
+- The menu navigation bar text went into the logo at smaller screen size so I made another media querie and made it float left and used some margin to keep som space between other elements.

 ## Deployment